The way God wired me, I like to help others become better.

 I’ve elaborated upon what it takes to P-R-E-A-C-H well, for preachers’ eyes only.
-Six words are formed from these letters, with additional phrasing to make sense of it all.
+Six words are formed from these letters.

 Let me summarize these in acrostical form.